EricCousineau-TRI/external_data_bazel/docs/workflows.md

 Let's say you've removed `dragon.obj` from `:/data`, but a month later you wish to revise it.
 To update the file:

-1. Download the corresponding hash file:
+1. Delete and then download the corresponding hash file:

         cd data
+        rm -f dragon.obj
         ../tools/external_data download ./dragon.obj.sha512

+    **NOTE**: You may also run `../tools/external_data download ./dragon.obj`.
+It will recognize the intended object.

 2. Change `:/data/BUILD.bazel` back to development mode: